awlondon/d9l294il0oqy-dqr3/docs/01_concept_and_brand/brand_principles.md

 # Brand Principles

 ## Purpose
-Define the personality, tone, and experiential standards that keep Co.work.play Café consistent across the flagship and all franchise locations.
+Define the personality, tone, and experiential standards that keep Co.work.PLAY Café consistent across the flagship and all franchise locations.

 ## Positioning Statement
 A warm-modern, hospitality-first café and cowork space where parents can be productive while children are engaged in safe, joyful play.